Zyler150943/As-a-Student/README.md

 I'm a student of the Ural Federal University.
 Studying at IRIT-RTF at Programming Engineering programm.

 ## :bookmark: More about me :yum:
-I've participated at Hackathon and have entered to the Top-Trek programm.
+I've participated at Hackathon and have entered to the Top-Track programm.
 Very clever :star:

 ## :boom: My hobbies and points of interests
 - Programming (obviously :grin:)